How Much Do Entry Level Civil Engineers Typically Make in Salary?

 Licensure and Certification

-Between the years of 2012 and 2022, the BLS predicted employment of civil engineers would increase by 20 percent.
-The reason for this anticipated growth was due to the need for improved roads, water resources, buildings and pollution control for the nation's increasing population.
+Between 2014 and 2024, the BLS predicted employment of civil engineers would increase by eight percent.
+This growth is expected to result from the need for improved roads, water resources, buildings, and pollution control for the nation's increasing population.
 In addition to having a bachelor's degree, you can improve your prospects with work experience, such as through a co-op.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: